 Facts About The Great Depression

-Please Note: This information was compiled by Jennifer Croft, who also wrote about motorcycles and a Colorado drapery workroom that makes custom window treatments.
+Please Note: This information was compiled by Jennifer Croft, who also wrote about a Colorado drapery workroom that makes custom window treatments.

 -The Dust Bowl during the Great Depression led to widespread migration, including 200,000 people who moved to California, most arriving with no money, family, or resources.